jalkal/streams-exercises/README.md

 - Sum all elements of a stream
 - Average of all elements of a stream
 - Identify if a condition is meet in any stream item
+- Group by a field
+- Multiple collectors